letsencrypt/website/content/en/docs/staging-environment.md

 `https://acme-staging-v02.api.letsencrypt.org/directory`

-If you're using Certbot, you can use our staging environment with the `--test-cert` or `--dry-run` flag.
+If you're using [Certbot](https://certbot.eff.org/), you can use our staging environment with the `--test-cert` or `--dry-run` flag.
 For other ACME clients, please read their instructions for information on testing with our staging environment.

+Note that ACME accounts are scoped to each environment, and thus a separate account for the staging environment is required.
+Certbot handles this for you.

 # Rate Limits